ska-telescope/developer.skatelescope.org/src/tools/monitoring-dashboards/stfc-performance-env.rst

 STFC cluster
 *****************

 The STFC cluster is located at the SKAO headquarters, UK.
 Direct access to Openstack platforms used by SKAO is provided only to the System Team.
-Access to namespaced deployments and monitoring is available only through a VPN connection.
+Access to namespaced deployments and monitoring is available to other teams through a VPN connection.

 Connecting to the STFC VPN
 ===============================

 For Accessing branch-based deployments of the MVP it is necessary to have a connection to the VPN.
 This will not only provide access to the iTango, Taranta and REST interfaces, but also allow usage of the KUBECONFIG that can be downloaded from the pipeline logs of the deployments - hence giving developers and testers kubectl access to their namespaced deployments.

 In order to gain a VPN connection, you first need credentials.
 To get them please contact the system team by sending a Slack message on `#team-system-support <https://skao.slack.com/archives/CEMF9HXUZ>`_ channel.
 Sharing these credentials has to be done in a secure way.
-We support two methods for doing this - GPG encryption, and LastPass.
-A GPG key is also required for SKA Developers for verifying their commits, so if you are a developer this is the preferred method.
+Two methods are currently available for doing this - GPG encryption, and LastPass.
+Since a GPG key is also required for SKA Developers for verifying their commits this is the preferred method.

 Receiving your OVPN key using GPG encryption is a three-step process: